History of hearing aids: Transistor hearing aids

 The development of transistors in 1948 by Bell Laboratories led to major improvements to the hearing aid.
 The transistor was invented by John Bardeen, Walter Brattain, and William Shockley.
 Transistors were created to replace vacuum tubes; they were small, required less battery power and had less distortion and heat than their predecessor.
 These vacuum tubes were typically hot and fragile, so the transistor was the ideal replacement.
 The 1952 Sonotone 1010 used a transistor stage along with vacuum tubes, to extend battery life.
 The size of these transistors led to developments in miniature, carbon microphones.
 These microphones could be mounted on various items, even eyeglasses.
-In 1951, Raytheon manufactured the transistor and was one of the first companies to mass-produce transistors to throughout America.
+In 1951, Raytheon manufactured the transistor and was one of the first companies to mass-produce transistors throughout America.
 Raytheon realized that their hearing aid only lasted short-term and began to sell the vacuum-tube hearing aids again along with transistor hearing aids.

-The act of putting transistors into hearing aids was so quick that they were not properly tested.
+The act of putting transistors into hearing aids happened so quickly that the new hearing aids were not properly tested before release.
 It was later found that transistors could get damp.
 Because of this dampness, the hearing aid would only last for a few weeks and then die.
-In order to stop this from happening, a coating had to be put on the transistor to protect it from the dampness.
+In order to stop this from happening, a coating had to be put on the transistor to protect it from dampness.
 This problem had to be fixed in order for transistors in hearing aids to be successful.

 Zenith was the first company to realize the problem with transistors was the body heat of individuals.
 After coming to this conclusion, the first "all-transistor" hearing aids were offered in 1952, called the Microtone Transimatic and the Maico Transist-ear.
 In 1954, the company, Texas Instruments, produced a silicon transistor, which was much more effective than the previous version.
-The end of the transistor was marked by the creation of the integrated circuit or IC by Jack Kilby at Texas Instruments in 1958 and the technique was perfected in hearing aids over the next 20 years.
+The end of the transistor hearing aid was marked by the creation of the integrated circuit or IC by Jack Kilby at Texas Instruments in 1958 and the technique was perfected in hearing aids over the next 20 years.

-Elmer V. Carlson, the author of thirty patents, was instrumental in inventing many of the components of the modern hearing aid.